jckdm/tianatime/README.md

 J.A., Apr.
 2020

 # Live Gallery
-The live gallery presents 180 images in two parts: 6am–10pm & 10pm–6am.
+The live gallery presents 180 images in two segments: 6am–10pm & 10pm–6am.

 It updates every 8 minutes according to the countdown clock.